-What Can a Handyman Do in Kokomo, Indiana?
+What Can a Handyman Do Without a License in Kokomo, Indiana?

 Indiana does not have a single statewide “general contractor license” for typical handyman/remodeling work; licensing is primarily handled through local (city/county) contractor registrations plus state-issued trade licenses (especially plumbing).
 In Kokomo (Howard County), expect to register/permit locally for building work, and use state-licensed trades for plumbing (and often electrical/HVAC depending on local rules).
 There is no widely-applicable statewide “handyman exemption” dollar threshold in Indiana law—limits are usually set by local permitting/registration and by the scope of work (trade work).